BraviNoname/Bravi/BossDisplayFixes/README.md

 TH06 - 12:

--Modernizing the UI, will add more info later.
+- Modernizing the UI, will add more info later.

 TH13: